BArthur1972/Disease-Predictor/README.md

 ### 6. Testing.csv
 - it contains the dataset I used to test the machine learning models.

-### 7. model.pkl files
+### 7. saved_models
-These pkl files contain the five trained machine learning models which I created using the joblib library.
+This folder contains five pkl files that are the five trained machine learning models which I created using the joblib library.
 They are:

     i. svm_model.pkl
     ii. naive_bayes_model.pkl